nontan-rh/proction/docs/introduction.md

 Proction reconciles maintainable composition with tight control over resources and execution.

 Get started by writing a small procedure with `proc(...)`, derive a function using `toFunc(...)` and a provider, then compose your complex pipeline inside `run(...)`.
-You keep function-style readability while retaining procedure-style performance and flexibility.
+This keeps function-style readability while retaining procedure-style performance and flexibility.